henrybear327/CodingNotes/content/posts/hugo-setup.md

     * Comment out `themesdir = "../.."`
 4. Create an `_index.md` document in the content folder

-# Latex support
+# MathJax support

-1. Open `themes/docdock/layouts/partials/custom-head.html`, this is where we [should add](themes/docdock/layouts/partials/custom-head.html) the javascript code to every `<head>`.
+1. Create a `custom-head.html` into a `layouts/partials` folder next to the content folder, this is where we [should add](http://docdock.netlify.com/content-organisation/customize-style/) the javascript code in every `<head>`.
 Paste the [following code](http://docs.mathjax.org/en/latest/start.html) in to the file in order for MathJax and inline latex to work!

     ```javascript
     <!-- Partial intended to be overwritten to add CSS -->